-Google Reviews, Facebook reviews, website testimonials, Yelp Reviews...
+Google reviews, Facebook reviews, website testimonials, Yelp reviews...
 Yeah, it's pretty overwhelming!
 When you're busy, it can be tempting to put reviews in the too-hard basket, try to master all the sites and become the 'jack of all reviews, master of none', or turn your attention (and wallet) to a new marketing campaign instead.

 But, hey, don't worry!
 We're not trying to scare you.
-Let's take a look at why Google Reviews have fast-become a key marketing pillar for local businesses, and highlight why attracting is more of a priority than ever before.
+Let's take a look at why Google reviews have fast become a key marketing pillar for local businesses, and highlight why attracting is more of a priority than ever before.

-The tremendous reach of Google Reviews
+The tremendous reach of Google reviews

-The first reason Google Reviews should be a priority for local businesses is because they have such an enormous reach.
-Unlike reviews gathered on other platforms, Google Reviews are displayed front and centre of some of our most commonly visited apps and websites, which is why they reign supreme.
+The first reason Google reviews should be a priority for local businesses is because they have such an enormous reach.
+Unlike reviews gathered on other platforms, Google reviews are displayed front and centre of some of our most commonly visited apps and websites, which is why they reign supreme.

 Here's why...